 It is cold now, but soon enough buds will be bursting, plants will be sprouting, and birds will be singing.
 It is time to start planning for the 2014 growing season.
 We will be accepting applications for two interns through April 9, 2014.
 Read below for more of the details.

-Hours per Week: 6 hrs in spring (late-March through mid-May); 40 hrs in summer (mid-May through August)
+Hours per Week: 6 hrs in spring (through mid-May); 40 hrs in summer (mid-May through August)

 The Sustainability Office is offering two paid Garden Internship positions to students starting in late-April 2014 until late-August 2014.
 Garden interns will help manage and promote the organic community vegetable/herb garden on campus.
 This is a physically demanding, yet very rewarding job.
 Work includes long days and exposure to outdoor elements (e.g., heat, sun, rain, etc.).
 The student interns are expected to coordinate and organize volunteers and student work parties, as well as carry out an independent garden project from conception to completion.
 The Garden Interns will report directly to garden manager Beth Roy, and should expect weekly or bi-weekly progress meetings as well as an end of season performance review.
 Interns will work in close collaboration with other Colgate students, faculty, and staff to plan and manage the garden.
 The student interns will gain life-long skills and knowledge in planting and maintaining an organic garden, organizing events, and supervising volunteer workers.

 To apply, send a resume and one page cover letter to garden manager, Beth Roy (firstname.lastname@example.org).
 The application deadline is April 9.

 - Work with garden manager Beth Roy to plan and manage the garden during the spring and summer seasons.
 Specific tasks include preparing soil, cultivating, planting, weeding, and harvesting.